gongxinheng/codepath-article-search/README.md

 * [x] Uses Utils and Constants to organize all constants and utils used in the app.
 * [x] Adds a nested DatePickerFragment.
 * [x] Uses ButterKnife binging annotations.
+* [x] Hide the keyboard and clear focus after clicking search or finished filter.

 ## Video Walkthrough